Savoury mince pancake bake with cheese sauce. A meal the whole family will enjoy.

 Tip – fry the pancakes while the mince is simmering and save yourself some time

-I use a pancake maker for this because you don’t need to adjust the heat and you don’t need any oil.
+- I use a pancake maker for this.
+It is much easier than using a frying pan on the stove because you don’t need to adjust the heat and you don’t need any oil.

 Tip – put a small amount of oil in a cup and then use a teaspoon to add a couple of drops of oil to the frying pan before each pancake